 I have not looked into the assumptions that the calculators make, regarding installation height (free space?), coupling method, etc. As in all high-Q resonant circuits, calculated and actual performance is highly dependent on the losses in all components (loop, capacitor) and all interconnections.
 Losses in the milli-ohm range may be significant!
 In general, increasing the diameter of the tubing will reduce the (inductor) losses - up to a point.

 Instead of the standard tubular conductor, loops can be made of a wide, flat conductor strip such as copper "flashing" or foil.
 The strip can be straight (ref.
 4), or helically wound (hence, helically loaded, ref.
 5A/B).
 Of course, helical/spiral "hula hoop" antennas can also be made of a Slinky™ coil, as I did late 2016.
 Ref 5C, 5F.
 Another option is a meandering or fractal loop circumference.
-All of these variants are beyond the scope of this discussion.

 (sources: ref.
 5A/B and 5C)